Don’t just check off the box when it comes to enhanced UVC disinfection

 When investing in enhanced UVC disinfection technology, it’s important to make smart purchasing decisions and understand the technology as well as the science behind its effectiveness.
 Some UVC disinfection methods rely on a fixed cycle time and/or multiple positions around the room which can lead to inefficient disinfection and missed areas.
 Similarly, some products rely on “data” that has been company-funded or does not have appropriate protocols in place.

 Microorganisms can live anywhere which is why every surface should be a priority when it comes to cleaning and disinfection.
 Keep in mind that today’s microorganisms can live on surfaces for long periods of time.
 In fact, MRSA, VRE, and C. diff can survive for months on surfaces.
 These and other microorganisms need a certain amount of UVC energy to inactivate them.

 The Tru-D device’s Sensor360® technology minimizes that risk by calculating the time needed to react to room variables – such as size, geometry, surface reflectivity and the amount and location of content in the room.
 This ensures every microorganism receives the necessary dose needed to penetrate the cell walls – meaning these organisms can no longer reproduce.

 The science behind the technology

 “Real-world” data should include usage in a health care setting without conflicts of interest from the manufacturer.
-The Tru-D technology was the only device chosen for the first and only randomized clinical trial on UVC disinfection which was funded by the Centers for Disease Control.

 Watch out for UVC companies that bring in a device and hope it works – make sure to partner with a company that will ensure your success.
 Consider these points when making a choice with it comes to UVC disinfection: